gojiyashailesh/MCA-SEMESTER-1/README.md

 # MCA SEM 1 Projects Repository

 Greetings! 👋 I'm Gojiya Shailesh, an enthusiastic MCA AI ML student at Gujarat University.
 Welcome to my MCA SEMESTER 1 Projects Repository.
 This is where I've compiled all the code and materials related to my first-semester projects.

-- In this repository all the assignmests of the semester 1 is stored
+- In this repository, all the assignments of semester 1 are stored.

 ## 📚 Subjects Covered